 - Loss of wages, loss of working capacity, loss of promotion

-- Emotional damages, such as pain and suffering and mental anguish
+- Emotional damages, such as pain and suffering or mental anguish

-In cases where the victim was injured as a result of violence or willful misconduct, the courts may award punitive damages to the victim in addition to all the compensatory damages.
+In cases where the swimmer was injured as a result of violence or willful misconduct, the courts may award punitive damages to the individual in addition to their other compensatory damages.

-Paying a Long Island Swimming Pool Accident Lawyer
+Work with a Long Island Pool Accident Liability Lawyer